Workers' Environmental Rights

-What happens if I'm fired for refusing to work, or for reporting the release of workplace pollution?
+What happens if I'm fired for refusing to pollute at work, or for making a report to a CEPA inspector?
 It is the case that employers do fire, discipline or harass workers who refuse to pollute, or who report illegal workplace pollution.
 It's against the law, though, for an employer to do so, according to Canadian Environmental Protection Act (CEPA) when the pollution is illegal under the Act.
 However, it is unclear in CEPA how the employer can be stopped from disciplining or harassing a worker, or how the employer can be made to rehire a fired worker when the employer has acted illegally.

-For a worker belonging to a union, a grievance procedure might be used if the worker's fired, disciplined, intimidated or discriminated against for refusing to pollute, for reporting illegal workplace pollution, or for making a report on the release of workplace contaminants.
+For a worker belonging to a union, a grievance procedure might be used if the worker's fired, disciplined, or harassed for refusing to pollute, or for reporting illegal workplace pollution.